hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/01_planning_the_installation.md

 available CPU cores.
 For optimal performance and utilization, it is recommended to specify a GID range that includes at least the same number of GIDs as the number of CPU cores.

 For instance, if the execution host has 128 CPU cores, a maximum of 128 jobs should be started simultaneously.
 To assign a unique ID to each job, a range of GIDs, such as *20000-20128*, could be specified.

+It is recommended to properly name the groups of the specified GIDs in the directory service or in /etc/groups if no central directory service is available. xxQS_NAMExx itself does not require the name of the groups but some of the common Unix tools do.
+They might respond with an error message if the group name is not available if the tool is executed as part of a job.

 ### Which scheduling profile should be used?